wernerjoss/grav-plugin-ipcount/README.md

 # IPcount Plugin

 The **IPcount** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It counts the visitors on your Website, excluding Robots/Scanners etc.
-It is heavyly inspired by [Grav Plugin Iplocate](https://github.com/Perlkonig/grav-plugin-iplocate)
+It is inspired by [Grav Plugin Iplocate](https://github.com/Perlkonig/grav-plugin-iplocate)

 ## Installation